pdf-association/pdf-issues/docs/index.md

 <ins title="GitHub Issue URL will appear">additions</ins>,
 <del title="GitHub Issue URL will appear">deletions</del> or
 <ins class="editornote" title="GitHub Issue URL will appear">editor notes</ins></span>
-to the published wording in the relevant ISO standard organized by clause number.
+to the published wording in the relevant publication organized by clause number.
-GitHub Issue numbers and ISO status will appear as popup tooltips when hovering over changes or inline when printed and refer back to
+GitHub Issue numbers and ISO status (<i>where relevant</i>) will appear as popup tooltips when hovering over changes or inline when printed and refer back to
 <a href="https://github.com/pdf-association/pdf-issues/issues?q=is%3Aclosed+label%3A%22proposed+solution%22" target="_blank">
 closed GitHub pdf-issues</a>.
 </p>

+<p>For ISO publications:</p>

 <ul>
   <li>